Prompting from the bench: Large-scale pretraining is not sufficient to prepare LLMs for ordinary meaning analysis: Legal Interpretation with LLMs

+Additionally, we consider several types of \postok{yes} and \negtok{no} tokens across casing as indicators of coverage judgment, and operationalize their respective sums as judgment probabilities, which we further describe in \Cref{sec:judgment-as-sum}.
+However, we do not assume a direct association between token probability and judgment confidence.
+This is true of our robustness analysis and human correlation analysis.
+For human correlation analysis, we specifically motivate a linking hypothesis detailed in~\cref{sec:human-correlation}.

-To investigate whether LLMs' interpretive judgments are robust to minor changes in prompt design, we constructed a template of 9 question variants and applied that template to each of the 138 items.
+\paragraph{Formulation of prompt variants} To investigate whether LLMs' interpretive judgments are robust to minor changes in prompt design, we constructed a template of 9 question variants and applied that template to each of the 138 items.
 An example paradigm is presented in \cref{tab:question-variations}.

-Some variants reflect LLM behavior that is already attested to be challenging and unlike humans. \citet{garcia-ferrero-etal-2023-dataset} and \citet{truong-etal-2023-language} show, for example, that LLMs find natural language negation words challenging and lack a deep understanding of the phenomenon.

-Moreover, \citet{sharma2024towards} and \citet{hong2025measuring} demonstrate that in some contexts, LLM outputs are modulated by prompts that overtly solicit agreement (e.g., \textit{Do you agree that\dots ?}).
-Our study builds upon these previous findings in a novel domain of legal interpretation; we also investigate variants that, to our knowledge, remain under-studied (e.g., overt solicitation of disagreement) or that combine multiple previously-studied phenomena (e.g., negation plus agreement solicitation).
+Some variants reflect phenomena that are already attested to be challenging for LLMs. \citet{garcia-ferrero-etal-2023-dataset} and \citet{truong-etal-2023-language} show, for example, that LLMs find natural language negation words challenging and lack a deep understanding of the phenomenon.
+Moreover, \citet{sharma2024towards} and \citet{hong-etal-2025-measuring} demonstrate that in some contexts, LLM outputs are modulated by prompts that overtly solicit agreement (e.g., \textit{Do you agree that\dots ?}).
+Our study builds upon these previous findings in the domain of legal interpretation.